- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 A cesarean section (C-section) is often necessary when delivery complications put the mother or baby at risk.
 However, medical errors during the procedure can cause serious injuries, leading to lifelong consequences.
 If you or your child suffered harm due to medical negligence, a Chicago C-section injury lawyer can help.
 Our birth injury attorneys fight for compensation for medical expenses, lost wages, and long-term care.

-Common Types of C-Section Injuries to Mothers
+What Are Common Types of C-Section Injuries to Mothers?

 While a C-section is often necessary to ensure a safe birth, mistakes during or after the procedure can cause severe injuries to the mother.
 Errors by healthcare providers may lead to long-term health issues, additional surgeries, or life-threatening complications.
 Understanding these risks can help families recognize when negligence has occurred.